ycherkes/ObjectDumper/README.md

 ### Known restrictions:
 - the debugging code mustn't be optimized so the Expression Evaluator can be run.
 - local debugging only.
+- it doesn't work for UWP applications, because [UAP doesn't support Assembly.LoadForm](https://github.com/dotnet/runtime/issues/7543).
+You can bypass this restriction by referencing the .nestandard20 version of [Serialization lib](https://github.com/ycherkes/ObjectDumper/tree/main/src/Serialization) and calling: ```_ = ObjectSerializer.Serialize(null, "cs");``` for loading the serializer into executing assembly.

 # Powered By